20thcenturyfrog/hangman/README.md

 ## Getting started

-Run `npm start` in the project directory to open the app locally.
+Run `npm run dev` in the project directory to open the app locally.

 ## Technologies